carrot/burrow/README.md

 #### Dependencies + Building

-We manage our dependencies in this project with [gom](https://github.com/mattn/gom).
+Burrow manages its dependencies with [gom](https://github.com/mattn/gom).
 So to start off, you're going to have to install that:

 ```sh
 go get github.com/mattn/gom